KarrLab/obj_tables/docs/migration.rst

 The :obj:`migrate-data` command migrates specified data file(s).
-Like :obj:`make-data-schema-migration-config-file`, it must be given the full URL of the Python schema file in its Git repository, including its branch, and the absolute or relative path to at least one data file to migrate.
+Like :obj:`make-data-schema-migration-config-file`, it must be given the full URL of the Python schema file in its Git repository, including its branch, and the absolute or relative path of at least one data file to migrate.
-By default, :obj:`migrate-data` assumes that the current directory is contained in the data repo that contains the data files to migrate.
+By default, :obj:`migrate-data` assumes that the current directory is contained in a clone of the data repo that contains the data files to migrate.
 A different data repo can be specified by using the :obj:`--data_repo_dir` option.
-Each data file that is migrated is replaced by its migrated file.
+Each data file that's migrated is replaced by its migrated file.

 .. code-block:: none